tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_api_reference_tutorial_overview.md

 path1: /docendpoints.html
 ---

 In the [new endpoint to document](docapis_new_endpoint_to_doc.html), you saw information about a new endpoint to document for our weather API.
-In this API reference tutorial tutorial, you'll work on creating five common sections in REST API reference documentation.
+In this API reference tutorial tutorial, we'll work on creating five common sections in REST API reference documentation.

 * TOC
 {:toc}